Icinga/docker-icinga2/README.md

 `icinga2 node setup` CLI parameters.
 If any of these is present and `icinga2 node setup` has not been run yet, it will run.
-Consult the [node command documentation] on what are which parameters for.
+Consult the [node setup command documentation] on what are which parameters for.

 Regular variables: